nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/browse/document-types-in-web-ui.md

 ### Video

 {{! multiexcerpt name='definition-video'}}
-Video is a document types dedicated to the management of videos files.
-It provides the following specific features: A player to view the video from the application, a storyboard to navigate in the video and alternative video formats.
+Video is a document type dedicated to the management of videos files.
+It provides the following specific features:
+- A player to view the video from the application
+- A storyboard to navigate in the video and alternative video formats.

 ![]({{file name='video_document_type-webui.png' space='nxdoc' page='digital-asset-management-dam'}} ?w=600,border=true)